A Smart TV with the latest bells and whistles can be an exciting feature in your home.

 How Can I Tell if My Smart TV Has a Camera?

-The best way to determine if your television has a camera is by checking its specs.
+The other way to determine if your television has a camera is by checking its specs.
 If you’ve already chucked your TV’s user manual in the recycling along with its packaging the day you unboxed it, don’t worry.

 You can easily access your TV’s user manual online through a quick Google search.